Protected mode

 In computing, protected mode, also called protected virtual address mode, is an operational mode of x86-compatible central processing units (CPUs).
-It allows system software to use features such as virtual memory, paging and safe multi-tasking designed to increase an operating system's control over application software.
+It allows system software to use features such as segmentation, virtual memory, paging and safe multi-tasking designed to increase an operating system's control over application software.

 When a processor that supports x86 protected mode is powered on, it begins executing instructions in real mode, in order to maintain backward compatibility with earlier x86 processors.
 Protected mode may only be entered after the system software sets up one descriptor table and enables the Protection Enable (PE) bit in the control register 0 (CR0).

 Protected mode was first added to the x86 architecture in 1982, with the release of Intel's 80286 (286) processor, and later extended with the release of the 80386 (386) in 1985.
-Due to the enhancements added by protected mode, it has become widely adopted and has become the foundation for all subsequent enhancements to the x86 architecture, although many of those enhancements, such as added instructions and new registers, also brought benefits to the real mode.
+Due to the enhancements added by protected mode, it has become widely adopted and has become the foundation for all subsequent enhancements to the x86 (IA-32) architecture, although many of those enhancements, such as added instructions and new registers, also brought benefits to the real mode.

 History

-The Intel 8086, the predecessor to the 286, was originally designed with a 20-bit address bus for its memory.
-This allowed the processor to access 220 bytes of memory, equivalent to 1 megabyte.
+The first x86 processor, the Intel 8086, had a 20-bit address bus for its memory, as did its Intel 8088 variant.
+This allowed them to access 220 bytes of memory, equivalent to 1 megabyte.
 At the time, 1 megabyte was considered a relatively large amount of memory, so the designers of the IBM Personal Computer reserved the first 640 kilobytes for use by applications and the operating system and the remaining 384 kilobytes for the BIOS (Basic Input/Output System) and memory for add-on devices.

 As the cost of memory decreased and memory use increased, the 1 MB limitation became a significant problem.
 Intel intended to solve this limitation along with others with the release of the 286.